Cherry Tree railway station

 Cherry Tree railway station serves Cherry Tree in the Blackburn with Darwen borough of Lancashire, England.
 The station is 3 km southwest of Blackburn railway station.
 It is managed by Northern, who also provide all the passenger services calling there.

-The station is a two platform stop situated on the A674 road for Blackburn and was opened soon after the Blackburn to Preston line, in 1847.
+The station is a two-platform stop situated on the A674 road for Blackburn and was opened soon after the Blackburn to Preston line, in 1847.
 The former Lancashire Union Railway branch line to Chorley, Wigan and St Helens Shaw Street (opened in 1869) diverged a short distance to the west of the station, but this closed to passengers on 4 January 1960 and completely in 1966.

-The station is unstaffed, all of its permanent buildings having been demolished (shelters still survive on both platforms).
+The station is unstaffed, and all of its permanent buildings except shelters on both platforms were demolished.
 Only the western end of each platform is now used, with the sections east of the bridge on both sides now derelict.
-It has been refurbished in recent years, with a Community Rail Lancashire and local authority-sponsored cleanup & repair project carried out by local schoolchildren, college students, volunteers and council workers in 2014.
-The station has a long-line PA system and digital information screens in place to provide train running information.
+A Community Rail Lancashire and local authority-sponsored cleanup and repair project was carried out by local schoolchildren, college students, volunteers and council workers in 2014.
+The station has a long-line PA system and digital information screens in place to provide train-running information.
 It also has full step-free access to both platforms for disabled passengers.

-As of January 2018, along with other Stations on this line, a new touch screen Ticket Machine was added to the Station.
+In January 2018 new touchscreen ticket machines were installed in stations on this line, including Cherry Tree.